gazebosim/docs/contributing.md

 1. **Choose a base branch.**
    - If your changes will break API or ABI, then base your new branch off of `main`.
-   - If you are making interdependent changes to multiple repositories without breaking API or ABI, it is also recommended to base your new branches of of `main` to simplify automated testing of the changes and the review process.
+   - If you are making interdependent changes to multiple repositories without breaking API or ABI, it is also recommended to base your new branches off of `main` to simplify automated testing of the changes and the review process.
 Your changes may be backported to an existing release once all the changes have been merged.